machine-solution/motion_planning_for_manipulators/README.md

 sudo apt install libglfw3-dev
 ```

-Then copy-paste two files from 'lib' folder libmujoco.so and libmujoco.so.2.3.2 to '/usr/lib'.
+Then copy-paste two files from 'lib' folder libmujoco.so and libmujoco.so.2.3.2 to '/usr/lib' to install mujoco libraries

 ```
 sudo cp lib/libmujoco.so /usr/lib/libmujoco.so